What is a smart home?

 Dual Technology Motion Sensor

 This motion sensor makes use of multiple technologies.
 It generally has two sensors and both the sensors need to be triggered in order to detect movement.
-This helps reduce instances of false alarm.
+This helps reduce instances of false alarms.

 Gas Sensor (MQ-2 Gas Sensor)